stantonik/csimple-ecs/README.md

 ## License

 This project is licensed under the MIT License.
-See the full license text [here](./LICENSE).tity-Component-System in pure C99.
+See the full license text [here](./LICENSE).